kinnerabanda/EmailAutomation/README.md

 # EmailAutomation
-A python script to automate emails to state representatives in support of the BLM movement.
+A python script for email automation.